PittPrat/uw-msis-gpt-lab/README.md

 # PicoGPT: A NumPy Implementation of GPT-2

 A minimal, educational implementation of GPT-2 using only NumPy and raw linear algebra.
-This project is designed for MSIS students to understand the Transformer architecture from the ground up.
+This project helps you understand the Transformer architecture from the ground up.

 ## Overview

 PicoGPT implements the GPT-2 architecture (124M parameters) using only NumPy, focusing on the **forward pass** (inference) rather than training.
-This "Inference-First" approach allows students to:
+This "Inference-First" approach allows you to:

 - Understand the mathematical foundations of Transformers
 - See how attention mechanisms work at the matrix level